Syracuse Community Choir

 Join us.
 Celebrate with us.
 Make a lasting impact.
 We invite you to be part of our milestone season.

-Become a Sponsor Today and help ensure that every voice has a place.
+Become a Partner Today and help ensure that every voice has a place.

 Image: Stitched with love —our Winter Solstice Quilt is a reflection of community, collaboration, and the shared voices that make Syracuse Community Choir a home for all.